-The Louisiana Department of Health (LDH) has contracted with Mercer Government Human Services Consulting (Mercer) to develop actuarially sound capitation rate ranges for the State of Louisiana's Healthy Louisiana program for the period of February 1, 2018 through January 31, 2019.
-This certification amends the previous certification issued June 19, 2018 for rates effective May 1, 2018 through January 31, 2019; and applies to the period of May 1, 2018 through January 31, 2019.
-The amendment reflects a technical update related to the implementation of an incentive arrangement within the MCO contract effective February 1, 2018.
+The Louisiana Department of Health (LDH) has contracted with Mercer Government Human Services Consulting (Mercer) to develop actuarially sound1 capitation rate ranges for the State of Louisiana's Healthy Louisiana program for the period of February 1, 2018 through January 31, 2019.
+This certification amends the previous certification issued April 30, 2018 for rates effective February 1, 2018 through January 31, 2019; and applies to the period of May 1, 2018 through January 31, 2019.
+The amendment reflects the impact of a technical change related to a CMS-approved State Plan amendment effective February 21, 2017.
+The State Plan amendment modified the qualifying criteria and the payment methodology for payments to physicians and other professional services practitioners.